07 Preparing for War

 … Duke John lied when he said that he ruled the dead.
 He ruled no one.
 He was only a vessel, the Djinn Shaitan, who had forged the Ring, ruled Robert completely.

-The crowd had continue to stare down the Angers road long after the Plantagenets had disappeared.
-But now the peasants had begun to mill and chatter.
+The crowd continued to stare down the Angers road long after the Plantagenets had disappeared.
+Eventually the crowd dissolved into chatter.

-Eleanor spoke, “I am Eleanor of Ithilǽn, third of my name, only surviving daughter of Arwen and niece of Mortain.
-King John has insulted us all.”
+The Lady spoke, “I am Alienor of Ithilǽn, third of my name, only surviving daughter of Arwen and niece of Mortain.
+King John has insulted us all.
+He is our enemy.”

 “Under Norman law, the Lady of a Lord who has neither brothers nor sons can lead.
 Which you all know because I have no brothers and sons, and I lead.”